edgalbinski/The-Data-Behind-Developer-Pay-What-Drives-Market-Value-in-the-U.S.-Tech-Industry/README.md

-# 💼 Maximizing Developer Market Value in the U.S.A
+# 💼 The Data Behind Developer Pay: What Drives Market Value in the U.S. Tech Industry
-### *A Data-Driven Analysis Using the Stack Overflow Developer Survey*
+### *A Data-Driven Analysis to Guide Developers into a High-Earning Career in the U.S. Tech Industry*

 ![Python](https://img.shields.io/badge/Python-3.9-blue?logo=python)
 ![Jupyter](https://img.shields.io/badge/Notebook-Jupyter-orange?logo=jupyter)